sdev00/wordle/README.md

 # wordle

 ## Motivation
-I have been playing [Wordle](https://powerlanguage.co.uk/wordle/) for the last few weeks now, and have been enjoying it quite a bit.
-I was inspired to find out what the best starting word would be.
+I've been playing [Wordle](https://powerlanguage.co.uk/wordle/) for the last few weeks now, and have been enjoying it quite a bit.
+Pretty quickly, the goal becomes to find the wordle with as few guesses as possible.
+So I was inspired to implement my own version and find out what the best possible starting word is.

 ## Ideas
 ### Helper Tool